 Wonderful – Possibly the most popular pomegranate in the world.
 Beautiful, medium to large, deep red fruit is borne on a vigourous, attractive tree.
 The seeds are juicy, sweet, fragrant, and perfect for juicing, eating fresh, and in recipes.

-Gulosha rosavaya – From Russia with love comes this perfect pomegranate – light pink, large sized fruit bears masses of sweet, juicy, slightly acidic seeds that are truly divine.
+Gulosha rosavaya – From Russia with love comes this perfect pomegranate – light pink, large sized fruit bears masses of sweet, juicy, slightly acidic seeds that are exceptional.
 A pomegranate known for its exceptional flavour.
-It has fragile skin, so pick carefully.
+It has fragile skin, bruises easily, so pick carefully.
+For this reason – you wont see them in the fruit shops.

-Elche – A great little variety from Spain, Elche produces lovely pink fruit with soft seeds bursting with juice.
-May not be as cold tolerant as other varieties, but may do ok in a warmer spot.
+Elche – Spain’s most widely grown variety.
+Elche produces lovely pink fruit with soft seeds bursting with flavour and juice.
+Also known to be high in antioxidants.
+May not be as cold tolerant as other varieties, but will do well in a warmer spot. particularly ornamental tree.

-Ben Hur – Purporting to grow fruit to 1.2kg, Ben Hur is a newer variety of Australian bred pomegranate with fruit resembling cricket balls.
-The seeds are juicy, sweet and flavoursome.
+Ben Hur – Purporting to grow fruit to 1.5kg, Ben Hur is a newer variety of Australian bred pomegranate with fruit resembling cricket balls.
+Grown specifically for the home gardener, Ben Hur will grow in most climates and the seeds are juicy, sweet and flavoursome.

 Shepard’s Special– Can be spelt Shepherd’s Special.